Polyrock (album)

-Polyrock is Polyrock's eponymous debut album.
+Polyrock is Polyrock's debut album.
 It was released in 1980 on LP on RCA Records.
 A CD version was not available until 2007, when it was reissued on Wounded Bird Records.

 Critical reception

-Chuck Pratt of the Chicago Sun Times in a 4/5 stars review, wrote "This is art music that's also dance music, strange yet familiar rock 'n' roll.
+Chuck Pratt of the Chicago Sun Times wrote, "This is art music that's also dance music, strange yet familiar rock 'n' roll.
 The band could be compared to Brian Eno, Robert Fripp or the Talking Heads, but it imitates none of those artists.
 Polyrock makes an original sound, a provocative and impressive one."

-Robert Christgau of the Village Voice in a B review noted "crescendo techniques developed by, that's right, the Feelies--who could have used some coproduction themselves."
+Robert Christgau noted the "crescendo techniques developed by, that's right, the Feelies—who could have used some coproduction themselves."

-The album was later ranked at number 76 on Fact magazine's list of "The 100 Best Albums of the 1980s".
+The album was ranked at number 76 on Facts list of "The 100 Best Albums of the 1980s", in 2013.